ThemeStation: Generating Theme-Aware 3D Assets from Few Exemplars: Experiments

 \subsubsection{Settings.}

-To evaluate the effectiveness of our key design choices, we conduct ablation studies on five settings: \textit{(a) Baseline}, which only uses concept prior across all noise levels, \textit{(b) + Ref. prior naive}, which naively applies concept prior and reference prior across all noise levels, \textit{(c) + Ref. prior DSD (full model)}, which applies concept prior at high noise levels and reference prior at low noise levels, \textit{(d) Reverse DSD}, which reverses the choice of noise levels by applying concept prior at low noise levels and reference prior at high noise levels, and \textit{(e) Ref. dominated}, which applies concept prior at high noise levels and reference prior across all noise levels. \revision{We measure the semantic coherence, visual quality and geometry quality as in image-to-3D and 3D-to-3D comparisons for the ablation study.
-The quantitative and qualitative results are shown in~\reftab{quantitative_ablation_study} and~\reffig{ablation_study}.}
+To evaluate the effectiveness of our key design choices, we conduct ablation studies on five settings: \textit{(a) Baseline}, which only uses concept prior across all noise levels, \textit{(b) + Ref. prior naive}, which naively applies concept prior and reference prior across all noise levels, \textit{(c) + Ref. prior DSD (full model)}, which applies concept prior at high noise levels and reference prior at low noise levels, \textit{(d) Reverse DSD}, which reverses the choice of noise levels by applying concept prior at low noise levels and reference prior at high noise levels, and \textit{(e) Ref. dominated}, which applies concept prior at high noise levels and reference prior across all noise levels.
+We measure the semantic coherence, visual quality and geometry quality as in image-to-3D and 3D-to-3D comparisons for the ablation study.
+As shown in~\reftab{quantitative_ablation_study}, our full model (+Ref.
+DSD) surpasses all baselines in terms of the four metrics mentioned above.
+We also show the qualitative comparison results in~\reffig{ablation_study}.
+Next, we further explore the scope and generality of the DSD loss.